WaiHaiDere/Streamity/README.md

 6. Run `npm start` to start the Express server.
 7. Running `npm start` in step 3 should open up a new tab in your deafult browser.
 8. Enjoy Streamity!

+## How to use Streamity

+- Please refer to Streamity's wiki.